 E. Coli absent in 10 gm

 Salmonella absent in 25gm

-We test our herbs and products for arsenic, cadmium, lead and mercury using independent U.S. laboratories.
-All of our products are within the safety guidelines stipulated by the American National Standards Institute/National Sanitation Foundation International Dietary Supplement Standard 173 (ANSI 173).
+Our herbs and products are tested for arsenic, cadmium, lead, and mercury using independent U.S. laboratories.
 The acceptable limits for daily intake are as follows:

 Arsenic content shall not exceed 0.01 milligrams per daily dose (10 micrograms per day)